NucleusPowered/site-v1/docs/modules/kit.md

 We would normally recommend using the list to remove commands, but you can also type the full command to remove or use the (one-based) index from the `/kit command` list.

-Permission: `kit.command.remove.base`
+Permission: `nucleus.kit.command.remove.base`

 ### Edit GUI

 There is an **experiemental** "edit" command which opens up an Inventory with books containing the commands that can be taken out, and replaced with new books.
 These books must only contain one command each, but can span multiple pages as long as no newlines exist.

-You can try it with `/kit command edit <kit>`, with the permission `kit.command.edit.base`.
+You can try it with `/kit command edit <kit>`, with the permission `nucleus.kit.command.edit.base`.
 Same caveats apply as with the add command.

 ## First Join Kits (Initial Inventory)